Samdci/Simple-Portfolio/README.md

 - Navigation links direct to all main sections.

 ### 2. **Hero Section**
-- Strong introductory message with background overlay and personal background image.
+- Strong introductory message with laptop animation and personal image.

 ### 3. **About Section**
 - Brief, engaging summary of background and values.